Codium-ai/pr-agent/docs/docs/installation/pr_agent_pro.md

 A complimentary two-week trial is provided to all new users.
 Following the trial period, user licenses (seats) are required for continued access.
 To purchase user licenses, please visit our [pricing page](https://www.qodo.ai/pricing/).
-Once subscribed, users can seamlessly deploy the application across any of their GitHub repositories.
+Once subscribed, users can seamlessly deploy the application across any of their code repositories.

 ## Install Qodo Merge Pro for GitHub